cyberark/conjur-authn-k8s-client/bin/test-workflow/README.md

 5) Cluster Preparation

-    - In this step, the KinD cluster is prepared to enable applications to authenticate with Conjur Open Source using:
+    - In this step, the Kubernetes cluster is prepared to enable applications to authenticate with Conjur Open Source using:

         - a "Golden" ConfigMap
         - an authenticator ClusterRole